shanscendent/cannot.la/content/says/Hyper Key.md

 ## Disable the default shortcuts
 Windows actually has Ctrl + Alt + Shift + Win bound to Office by default.
 To disable it, follow the instructions in [OfficeKeyFix](https://github.com/acook/OfficeKeyFix)
 ## AutoHotkey
 Download and install AutoHotkey v2.0.
+I would recommend installing v1.1 first, then v2.0, as it lets you run scripts written for both versions at the same time on your PC.

 Create a folder somewhere on your system to store the AutoHotkey script, then create a `caps.ahk` file (credit to [D_Liver on SO](https://stackoverflow.com/questions/40435980/how-to-emulate-hyper-key-in-windows-10-using-autohotkey)).
 ```bash